Dust destruction by the supernova remnant forward shock in a turbulent interstellar medium: Discussion

-After \unit[10]{kyr}, they find a destroyed dust mass of \unit[2.8]{M$_\odot$} in the moderate density simulation, which is almost 2 times more than the destroyed silicate grain mass in our high Mach turbulence study (\unit[1.5]{M$_\odot$}).
+After \unit[10]{kyr}, they find a destroyed dust mass of \unit[2.8]{M$_\odot$} in the intermediate-density simulation, which is almost two times more than the destroyed silicate grain mass in our high Mach turbulence study (\unit[1.5]{M$_\odot$}).
 This disparity can come from multiple factors.
-Most importantly, the turbulence driving is different so that their produced filaments seem to be much wider than ours.
+Most importantly, the turbulence driving is different such that the filaments they produce appear much wider than ours.
 Furthermore, the average ISM density in the box is lower with the SN set off in a higher density environment.
-Thus, the dust destruction efficiency can change significantly \citep{Kirchschlager2024a} and the encountered dust mass could be different.
-Moreover, their simulation is not fine-tuned to the first \unit[10]{kyr}, meaning that the temporal and spatial resolution is rather coarse (\unit[250]{yr} and \unit[0.5]{pc}) compared to our study (logarithmic time steps between \unit[0.15--120]{yr} depending on the evolution time and \unit[0.044]{pc} in the \unit[$n=1$]{cm$^{-3}$} cases), which can cause inaccuracies of the gas drag.
+Thus, the dust destruction efficiency can change significantly \citep{Kirchschlager2024a} and the encountered dust mass can be different.
+Moreover, their simulation is not fine-tuned to the first \unit[10]{kyr}, meaning that the temporal and spatial resolution is rather coarse (\unit[250]{yr} and \unit[0.5]{pc}) compared to our study (logarithmic time steps between \unit[0.15--120]{yr} depending on the evolution time and \unit[0.044]{pc} in the \unit[$n=1$]{cm$^{-3}$} cases), which can cause inaccuracies in the gas drag.
 With a lower spatial resolution and thus bigger grid cells, the dust velocity in a single cell is averaged over more grains, resulting in larger deviations compared to the real grain velocities.
 If the temporal resolution is too low, grains that are dragged with the forward shock may not be as efficiently decelerated by encountered ISM filaments as the gas so that the grains could be able to overtake the shock.
 This would leave the high-velocity grains exposed in a rather stationary ISM, leading to high relative gas-grain and grain-grain velocities.